-The City joined the South Dakota Municipal League of Worker's Compensation, a public entity risk pool currently operating as a common risk management and insurance program for South Dakota local government entities.
-The City pays an annual premium to the pool to provide worker's compensation coverage for its employees.
+The City joined the South Dakota Municipal League Worker's Compensation Fund (Fund), a public entity risk pool currently operating as a common risk management and insurance program for South Dakota local government entities.
+The objective of the Fund is to formulate, develop, and administer, on behalf of the member organizations, a program of worker's compensation coverage, to obtain lower cost for that coverage, and to develop a comprehensive loss control program.
+The City's responsibility is to initiate and maintain a safety program to give its employees safe and sanitary working conditions and to promptly report to and cooperate with the Fund to resolve any worker's compensation claims.
+The City pays an annual premium to the pool to provide worker's compensation coverage for its employees under a self-funded program and the premiums are accrued based on the ultimate cost of the experience to date of the Fund members.
 Coverage limits are set by state statute.
 The pool pays the first \$650,000 of any claim per individual.
-The pool has reinsurance which covers up to an additional \$2,000,000 per individual per incident.
+The pool has reinsurance which covers up to statutory limits in addition to a separate combined employer liability limit of \$2,000,000 per incident.